-If you have a service charge, then you are likely to notice an increase which is higher than you are used to because of expected increases in inflation and cost of energy.
+If you have a service charge, then you will notice an increase.
+The increase is due to the rising costs of our contracts with other companies, the cost of materials and energy.

 Any service charge increase will be outlined in your letter.

-We understand the rent increase comes at a time when there is an overall cost of living that could be really challenging, but we need to increase the amount of money we spend on maintaining and improving your homes which will include making them more energy efficient.
-The rent increase will generate vital additional income helping us to achieve that.
+We understand the rent increase comes at a time when the current economic climate is really challenging, but we need to increase the amount of money we spend on maintaining and improving your homes which includes making them more energy efficient.
+The rent increase will generate vital income helping us to achieve that.

-Once you have received your rent letter and you know what any changes will be to you, you can contact Saffron and speak to us.
-Our Income Team can offer help and advice about any concerns you may have about paying your rent or service charge.
-Please email email@example.com or call 01508 532000.
+Once you have received your rent letter and you know what any changes will be to you, you can contact Saffron and speak to us:

-We are working in partnership with an organisation called Your Own Place to offer tenancy and independent living skills workshops for tenants.
-The workshops cover a wide range of topics, such as – saving and budgeting, self-care, wellbeing, and digital skills.
-If you would like to benefit from one of the workshops, please contact us if you would like to find out more.
+We continue to work in partnership with an organisation called Your Own Place to offer tenancy and independent living skills workshops for tenants.
+They cover a wide range of topics, such as – saving and budgeting, self-care, wellbeing, and digital skills.
+If you would like to attend one of the workshops, please contact us to find out more.

 We also have a free and completely confidential Tenant Support & Wellbeing Service to help tenants with a number of issues including managing debt.
 The service is available 24/7 with specialist advisors on hand.
 For more information call 0330 094 5593.